-Accenture [b-Zheng] has proposed a framework for responsible innovation in the metaverse, defining it across eight distinct dimensions, each aligned to trust and human pillars.
-Table 1 summarizes the "trust dimensions" to include privacy, security, resilience and intellectual property rights.
-This first pillar of responsible innovation is a reasonable representation of the key factors that shape and influence a user's belief in the reliability, integrity and security of a system or service.
+Accenture (2023) has proposed a framework for responsible innovation in the metaverse, defining it across eight distinct dimensions, each aligned to trust and human pillars.
+Table 1 summarizes the "Trust Dimensions" to include privacy, security, resilience, and intellectual property rights.
+This first pillar of responsible innovation is a reasonable representation of the key factors that shape and influence a user's belief in the reliability, integrity, and security of a system or service.